Catamorphisms

 function abstracts the recursion over a data-structure.

-We handle the recursion inside of cata
+We handle the recursion inside of cata. cata then expects a function to handle

 every case.
-New functions can then be created out of cata
+New functions can then be created out of cata.

 |